backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS.md

 ## Why use RDS instead of manually provisioning databases on EC2
 - **Automated provisioning** and **OS patching**
 - [[RDS Read Replica & Multi AZ#RDS Read Replica | RDS Read Replica]] to improve read performance.
 - [[RDS Read Replica & Multi AZ#RDS Multi AZ | RDS Multi AZ]] setup for **disaster recovery**.
--   **Backups are stored in EBS**
 - To handle a higher load in your database, **you can vertically scale up your master database** with a simple push of a button.
 - In addition to scaling your master database vertically, you can also improve the performance of a read-heavy database by using **read replicas to horizontally scale your database**.
 - You can restore a DB instance to a specific point in time, creating a new DB instance.

 > [!caution] You cannot SSH into RDS instances.